IELTS vs TOEFL: What Are the Differences?

 • Time for preparation– On average, you need 3-6 weeks for IELTS preparation and 2 to 3 months for TOEFL preparation.
 If your application deadline is only a few months away, IELTS will be suitable.

 • Computer-based or written– IELTS is conducted on either paper or computer and TOEFL is conducted only on the computer.
-If you have good typing speed then you can go for either and if you write better on paper, you can go for TOEFL.
+If you have good typing speed then you can go for either and if you write better on paper, you can go for IELTS.

 • Exam format– For IELTS, you can break up the sections of the IELTS papers and give them in the time span of weeks.
-For TOEFL, you need to give the exam in one sitting.
+For TOEFL, you need to take the exam in one sitting.

-Which universities accept IELTS vs TOEFL?
+Which Universities Accept IELTS vs TOEFL?

 Different courses at universities across the world have specific English language score requirements.
 The table below depicts what IELTS and TOEFL iBT scores are required at different course levels:

-Degree Minimum IELTS
+Degree Minimum Average IELTS

 Score

-Minimum TOEFL iBT
+Minimum Average TOEFL iBT

 Score

-• The IELTS exam is less time consuming than the TOEFL.
+• The IELTS exam is less time-consuming than the TOEFL.

 • The IELTS speaking test is conducted in front of an examiner.